dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-ui-add-cluster-register-exstingcluster-harbor-pg3.png)

+Choose the self signed last options as below.

 ![Rancher UI](./images/rancher-ui-addcluster-register-existingcluster-harbor-pg4.png)

 Open your Linux workstation terminal and switch to the working directory where this repo has been checked out.